awslabs/graphstorm/docs/source/scale/sagemaker.rst

 * All paths for saving models, embeddings, and predict results should be an S3 location specified through the ``--model-artifact-s3`` argument.

 .. note::
-    Before running SageMaker tasks, login to the ECR where the image is present.
+    Before running SageMaker tasks, users need to login to the ECR where the image is present.

     .. code-block:: bash

         aws ecr get-login-password --region <REGION> | docker login --username AWS --password-stdin <AWS_ACCOUNT_ID>.dkr.ecr.<REGION>.amazonaws.com

-    Please replace the `<REGION>` and `<AWS_ACCOUNT_ID>` with your own account information and be consistent with the values used in the Step 1.
+    Please replace the `<REGION>` and `<AWS_ACCOUNT_ID>` with your own account information and be consistent with the values used in the **Step 1**.

 Users can use the following commands to launch a GraphStorm link prediction training job with the OGB-MAG graph.